 Conclusions

-In this article, we outlined the list of 10 lightweight frameworks.
+In this article, we outlined the list of 10 lightweight Bootstrap alternatives.
 All of them are mobile-friendly, light, relatively simple, and easy-to-use.
 They have a lot of similar features and tools.
 But each framework puts the main focus on different utilities, instruments, and advantages.
 So, you should define your priorities and requirements to decide which option to choose.
-Hopefully, we helped you to reach the right decision.
+Hopefully, we helped you to reach the right decision in searching the best Bootstrap alternative for your needs.